 The museum opened its doors on October 28, 2015, in Brooklyn’s Williamsburg neighborhood.
 As intended, the Museum of Food and Drink—MOFAD—enlists the noses, eyes, and palates of visitors to craft their experiences, and the first exhibition does not disappoint.
-Flavor: Making It and Faking It is a dynamic walk through the history, physiology, science and culture of taste.
-From smell-machines to tasting tablets the exhibition aims to define the blurred lines of natural and artificial flavors, allowing guests to smell and taste for themselves the difference between pure vanilla beans and vanillin, or to compare the sensory experience of eating MSG compared to natural sources of umami (think mushrooms and seaweed).
-MOFAD is committed to exploring and explaining the science behind what we eat and drink, and this initial exhibition tackles how we experience natural and chemical flavors and what it means to craft flavors in the comfort of a lab versus those derived from nature.
+Flavor: Making It and Faking It is a dynamic walk through the history, physiology, science, and culture of taste.
+From smell-machines to tasting tables, the exhibition aimed to define the blurred lines of natural and artificial flavors, allowing guests to smell and taste for themselves the difference between pure vanilla beans and vanillin, or to have the sensory experience of eating MSG compared to natural sources of umami (think mushrooms and seaweed).

-This inaugural exhibit is the first significant step toward Dave Arnold’s ultimate goal of a large-scale, fully curated museum dedicated to food and drink, a place where he hopes to challenge the way we think about what it is we put in our bodies, taking on fundamental elements of food culture, such as flavor, as well as exploring and honoring specific ingredients or creations that have changed our society.
+The inaugural exhibit was the first significant step toward Dave Arnold’s ultimate goal of a large-scale, fully curated museum dedicated to food and drink, a place where he hopes to challenge the way we think about what we put in our bodies, taking on fundamental elements of food culture, such as flavor, as well as exploring and honoring specific ingredients or creations that have changed our society.
 One such example of the latter was a preview exhibit of sorts, launched during New York’s Summer Streets festival.
 Boom!
 The Puffing Gun and the Rise of Cereal.
 The display brought to life the 3,200-pound ‘puffing machine’ used to create various types of cereal and the ‘explosive’ show received wide praise.
-Boom!: The Puffing Gun and the Rise of Cereal is still on display in mobile form, an entirely unique food education experience traveling throughout New York and beyond.